-The school day consists of CORE, STAR, SSL and FLEX classes.
+The school day consists of CORE, STAR, and FLEX classes.
 Students are expected to pass CORE classes to be promoted to the next grade.

 CORE Classes: Students spend the majority of their day in CORE classes: Language Arts, Social Studies, Math, and Science.

 STAR (Students Arts Related): Students are required to take year-long Health/Fitness.
-Students may elect to enroll in a random rotation of three of the following: Art, Performance (drama and music), Technology, and Robotics (7/8).
-Students have an additional option of enrolling in year-long Band, Choir, Spanish (7), Advanced Art (8), Advanced Technology (8).
+Students may elect to enroll in a random rotation of three of the following: Art, Performance (drama and music), Technology, Spanish (6) and Robotics (7/8).
+Students have an additional option of enrolling in year-long Band, Choir, Spanish (7&8), Advanced Art (8), Advanced Technology (8).

-Math Pathways: As a part of the forecasting process for mathematics, all students in the Camas School District will be assessed at the end of fifth grade for appropriate placement into sixth grade math pathways.
-Students who demonstrate a thorough mastery of fifth grade content will be invited to take the grade six challenge test.
-Students may also challenge their math placement at the end of their sixth grade year by completing an application and taking a challenge assessment.
+Math Pathways: As a part of the forecasting process for mathematics, all students in the Camas School District will be placed in 6th grade math to begin.
+Students may also challenge their math placement at the end of their sixth grade year by completing an application or teacher recommendation and taking a challenge assessment.
 The nomination window will be advertised on the school and the district websites.
 Based on the results of the assessments, students will be forecasted into one of the following:

 Grade 6 Math – grade 6 standards and mathematical practices